Ernest-Yoyowah/software-engineering-journey/collge_major/2nd-year/semester-1/data-structures-and-algorithms/assignments/profit_calculator_assignment.md

    - CP = 40 / 24
    - CP = 1.67 GHS per pencil

-2. **Calculate Total Selling Price (TSP):**
-   - TSP = TCP + Profit Margin
-   - TSP = 40 + 10
-   - TSP = 50 GHS

 ### Result:

-The selling price per pencil that would result in a profit, with a chosen profit margin of 10 GHS, is 50 GHS.
+The selling price per pencil that would result in a profit of 10 GHS, is 1.67 GHS.

 ### Reflection: